4 September 2018

 In 2011, a survey by the NHS Information Centre for Health and Social Care found that half of those going to the dentist felt moderate to extreme anxiety.

 You may be so terrified of going to the dentist that you resort to tranquillisers just to get through the door.
 If so, its impossible for you to imagine the fresh feeling in the mouth that comes from having your teeth cleaned and polished.
-If you have a dental phobia, your mind registers only panic, discomfort and fear.
+For those of you with a dental phobia, the mind registers only panic, discomfort and fear.
 If you do somehow manage to get to the dentist, you end up sitting in the dentist’s chair rigid with fear or restlessly agitated.

 Teeth problems can affect all areas of life.
 Toothache can mean you don’t sleep well and find it difficult to eat.
 Constant pain often results in time off work, not wanting to go out and can make you difficult to be around.